Saturday, January 26, 2013

 Alluring Walk at the Japanese Garden

-A little sanctuary on the busy Metropolis of Manila is a Japanese garden to honor the friendship between the two great cultures.
-The garden found in the vicinity of Rizal Park offers a serene environment to nature lovers and is suitable for strolling and meditating.
+A little sanctuary in the busy Metropolis of Manila is a Japanese garden to honor the friendship between the two great cultures.
+The garden near Rizal Park offers nature lovers a serene environment suitable for strolling and meditating.

-There are essential elements that make it an ideal Japanese garden with some Filipino twists.
-The garden is well maintained but also needs some improvement to make it a more ideal and Japanese-like garden.
+Some essential elements make it an ideal Japanese garden with some Filipino twists.
+The park is well maintained but needs some improvement to make it more modern and Japanese-like.

-A little Japanese pagoda serves as the main entrance with Japanese grass on the aisle that is a pleasantly alluring walk towards the greener foliage of the garden.
-The landscape makes it a good place for the growing trees and shrubs and the lush greenery ambiance that truly soothes the senses making it healthy for early morning walk and exercise.
+A little Japanese pagoda serves as the main entrance, with Japanese grass on the aisle that is a pleasantly alluring walk towards the greener foliage of the garden.
+The landscape makes it a good place for the growing trees and shrubs and the lush greenery ambiance that genuinely soothes the senses making it healthy for an early morning walk and exercise.

-The lawn on the hilly side with shrubs and Japanese bamboo looks revitalizing.
-It made me realize its resilience against the breeze of the wind as it gently sways and bent but remains to be strongly rooted on the ground.
-Just like in the reality of life, people are sometimes bent by struggles and miseries but have to remain flexible and rooted like a Japanese bamboo.
-The most challenging moments in life may have been thrown out, but like a Japanese bamboo, it remains to stand still and going with the natural flow.
+The lawn on the hilly side, with shrubs and Japanese bamboo, looks revitalizing.
+It made me realize its resilience against the wind breeze as it gently sways and bent but remains firmly rooted on the ground.
+Like in life, people are sometimes bent by struggles and miseries but must stay flexible and rooted like a Japanese bamboo.
+The most challenging moments in life may have been thrown out, but like a Japanese bamboo, it remains to stand still and go with the natural flow.

-The Japanese bamboo looks thin and weak at a glance but has survived the extreme weather and even the aftermath of a typhoon.
-In life, there's no room to look down on oneself or others despite who and what you are.
-Like bamboo, people may look weak but actually strong and continues to grow and achieves a maximum result.
+The Japanese bamboo looks thin and weak but has survived the extreme weather and even the aftermath of a typhoon.
+There's no room to look down on oneself or others despite who and what you are.
+Like bamboo, people may look weak but are strong and continue to grow and achieve the maximum result.

-Although an arch bridge is more elegant, a flat bridge across the pond is awesome if one has to reach the other side of the garden.
-Built-in both concrete and wooden material, it adds a little aesthetics and charm to the garden.
+Although an arch bridge is more elegant, a flat bridge across the pond is fantastic if one has to reach the other side of the garden.
+Built-in concrete and wooden material add a little aesthetics and charm to the park.

-A pebbled pathway around offers an alluring walk while sightseeing the evergreen trees, rock formations, and ornaments.
-The garden is enclosed in a perimeter fence which gives a feeling of exclusivity to some local and foreign tourists who have witnessed the attractiveness of the place.
+A pebbled pathway offers an alluring walk while sightseeing the evergreen trees, rock formations, and ornaments.
+The garden is enclosed in a perimeter fence, giving exclusivity to some local and foreign tourists who have witnessed the place's attractiveness.

-A piece of art commonly displayed in a Japanese garden is a 'gong', which is a percussion instrument used in ancient Japanese tradition to honor the presence of a higher authority.
-It has a low and monotone sound, but when strike forcefully could reach its maximum loudness.
+A piece of art commonly displayed in a Japanese garden is a 'gong,' a percussion instrument used in ancient Japanese tradition to honor the presence of a higher authority.
+It has a low and monotone sound, but when struck forcefully can reach its maximum loudness.
 A visitor can strike the gong with the mallet using minimal force to produce a sound.
-Succeeding strikes can be made forcefully producing different tones if desired.
+Succeeding strikes can be made strongly, producing different tones if desired.

-Visiting the Japanese garden is worthwhile and coming back can be irresistible.
-A good place to escape from too much environmental noise and to give oneself a rejuvenating experience— not in a faraway place, but only in the heart of the metropolis.
+Visiting the Japanese garden is worthwhile, and coming back can be irresistible.
+An excellent place to escape from too much environmental noise and to give oneself a rejuvenating experience— not in a faraway place, but only in the heart of the metropolis.

 © 2013 Del Cusay